Jeremy Peña

 Jeremy Peña Bio

-Jeremy Joan Peña is a Dominican professional baseball shortstop for the Houston Astros of Major League Baseball (MLB).
+Jeremy Joan Peña, born on September 22, 1997, in Santo Domingo, Dominican Republic, is a Dominican professional baseball shortstop for the Houston Astros of Major League Baseball (MLB).
 He attended the University of Maine and played college baseball for the Black Bears.
 The Astros selected Peña in the third round of the 2018 MLB draft, and he made his MLB debut in 2022.
-In a brief but impactful career, Peña has already secured significant accolades, including being named the Most Valuable Player (MVP) of the World Series and the American League Championship Series, making him a prominent figure in the world of baseball.
+In a brief but impactful career, Jeremy Peña has already secured significant accolades, including being named the Most Valuable Player of the World Series and the American League Championship Series, making him a prominent figure in the world of baseball.

 Early Life and Background